nearform/commentami/packages/commentami-backend-hapi-plugin/README.md

 It should contain the hooks to decorate a single comment or a list of comments with more data.

-An example could be adding users data to each comments based on it's author, or add users data based on mentions.
+An example could be adding users data to each comment based on its author, or add users data based on mentions.

 ```
 options.hooks = {